isabella-helliwell/CryptoCurrency/README.md

 2. Filter/Remove some of the columns based on criterias given
 3. Convert any text features in the columns by using `.get_dummies` method
 4. Use the `StandardScaler.fit_transform()` from step 4 to Standardize and fit the data

+<ins>Deliverable 2: Reducing Data Dimensions Using PCA</ins>

 5. Reduce the DataFrame to three principal components, by using principal component analysis `PCA(n_components=3)`
+6. Fit the data `.fit_transform()`
+7. Transform the PCA data to a DataFrame

+<ins>Deliverable 3: Clustering Cryptocurrencies Using K-Means</ins>

+8. Create an elbow curve to find the best value for *k*